Multi Factor Authentication (MFA)

 If you want to change your default MFA method, login to your account and wait a few seconds when asked for verification.
 Click Try another method and select your preferred method and check Set as default box.

 Security Tip: When setting up the security level of a Vault, Vault Admins can choose between the default or the strict MFA setting.
 This determines whether users need to authenticate via their MFA once (default) or on a daily basis (strict) on their device(s).
-Visit Change security level, to learn more about it.
+Visit Vault details - Security, to learn more about it.